|CCL Main NFP Series||Thu 4/12/18 6:00PM

 Diocesan Pastoral Center

 Parish: Holy Ghost in Jerseyville, IL

-Kevin and Laura were married in May 2006 and recently welcomed their first child.
-They have been NFP promoters and they speak about NFP at Engaged Encounter weekends in Belleville.
+Kevin and Laura were married in May 2006.
+They have been NFP promoters for several years and they speak about NFP at Engaged Encounter weekends.

 Our mission is to transform marriages through the Catholic Church's teaching on human sexuality by promoting Natural Family Planning to Catholics and others in the Diocese of Belleville and by supporting those who use Natural Family Planning through education, community and prayer.